|

 Typically, summer camp counselors should be 16 (for younger kids)

-basic training in first-aid, and screened for employment and criminal
+basic training in first-aid, and screened for background

 record checks before they are hired on as camp counselors.